I'm Honey!

 The true New Year is a downer because we think of regrets and make resolutions that, according to opinion makers, rarely come to fruition.
 I am smiling.

 Fall is the time to make autumn resolutions to seek out our ‘authentic wants, if we are authentic women.’
 These things genuinely matter and make us feel alive and fulfilled.
 Ask yourself this fall what you want to accomplish this season in the many different areas of your life.
+Consider using a dedicated page or pages in your journal or planner to organize your thoughts and plans for the season.

 It could be taking walks in the sunshine, seeking new friendships, seeing good friends more often, taking an hour each day for alone time, planning your fall and winter calendar, solo travel and traveling with grandchildren, or challenging yourself to go after your daydream and make it a reality.
 Paint a colorful palate this fall by doing a Vision Board.